 Meta-description – a summary of your content on a page – is an important meta-tag.
 When search engines display results in SERPs, your meta-description often makes it to the results snippet.

-Are they important for SEO?
+Are Meta-descriptions important for SEO?

-Since they communicate the idea of content to the searchers, a well-written, properly keyword-optimized meta-description making to the snippets helps increase the click-through rate.
+Since they communicate the idea of content to the searchers, a well-written, properly keyword-optimized meta-description making it to the snippets helps increase the click-through rate.

 What else do you want for your blogs from SEO?